thomasmorgan/LilyLib/docs/source/prelude_in_c.rst

 Experimental
 ---------------

 Piano music is typically written across two staves.
 Often these correspond to the two hands, but this is often not the case too.
 Even when it is the case, the separation of the hands in this way can mask the unity of what the hands are doing.
-This is the case in Prelude in C: The two hands are actually playing a single voice (let's ignore that the music is actually a little polyphonic).
-To better convey this I have been experimenting with a single combined staff.
-It resembles the traditional treble and bass staves, but the gap between them is "anatomically correct" and the music freely flows across them.
+This is the case in Prelude in C: The two hands are playing a single voice (let's ignore that the music is actually a little polyphonic).
+This can be signified by putting the two voices on a single staff, however, while the piece starts comfortably in the domain treble staff, it later descends and effectively spans both bass and treble staffs making single staff notation problematic.
+To better handle this I have been experimenting with a single combined staff.
+It resembles the traditional treble and bass staves, but the gap between them is "anatomically correct" (i.e. it is exactly two line widths) and the music freely flows across them.
 This is baked into LilyLib, here's how to implement it:

 First, in the details, set the staves to a single *Super* staff:

 ::

     def details(self):
-        self.title = "Prelude in C"
+        super().details()
         self.staves = [Super()]

 Next, modify the motif function to print both hands as separate voices on the same staff (treating the hands as separate voices keeps the stems of the two hands separate):